 This list barely covers all the possible applications for SCADA systems.

 SCADA networks are used in nearly every industry and public infrastructure project - simply anywhere automation increases efficiency.

 Also, these examples don't really cover how deep and complex SCADA data can be.
-In every industry, managers need to control multiple factors and the interactions between those factors.
+In every industry, managers need process data and control multiple factors and the interactions between those factors.
 SCADA systems provide the capabilities and the computational power to track everything that's important to your operations.